 Today riders will visit Besalú; a medieval walled town, built between two rivers.
 A beautiful village with traditional squares with terraces to rest and taste tapas, the villages buildings are adorned with carved stone pillars and frescoes.
 Explore down dark alleys, arches and lintels.
 The atmosphere of this ancient medieval village is unique and its spectacular bridge is a marvel of Roman architecture.
 The trail then runs through forests and meadows, where you will have a spectacular view over the lake of Banyoles.
 A picnic will be served in a curve of the River Ser.
 In Besalú, accommodation will be in the Hotel Los Jardines de la Martana.

 From Besalú, riders will continue to Masia la Palma where you will spend the final night of the trail.
 The route begins with a descent, to Alt Empordà.
 Despite being a prosperous area, it retains the traditional rural, traditional way of life.
 The small roads and tracks are not asphalted, so there is an unlimited combination of paths to explore.
 Every hour you will pass another beautiful village, castle, church or tunnel.
 The daily picnic will be in the shade of a large old tree, with a spectacular view over the river Fluviá.
-In the afternoon you will continue to the nights’ accommodation Hotel La Palma, where guests can indulge in a massage or enjoy the Spa (not included).
+In the afternoon you will continue to the your hotel, where guests can indulge in a massage or enjoy the Spa (not included).

 We think our hosts in Catalonia are some of the best in the business!
 They offer a range of rides and in the very unusual event of a ride having less than 4 riders at the time of departure, an alternative trail or based ride will be offered and the difference in price refunded so you can book your flights with confidence.